Sweet hours have perished here;

 A budget of $150,000 will enable the Emily Dickinson Museum to complete an evocative restoration of the bedroom with all the visual and atmospheric quality of an inhabited personal and creative space.
 Visitors will appreciate the view into Dickinson's intimate world and will be able to imagine more clearly the poet at work in her room.

-To learn more about the Restoration of Emily Dickinson's Bedroom and how you can help, please contact Mardi Krantz at 413.542.5084 or mkrantz@EmilyDickinsonMuseum.org
+To learn more about the Restoration of Emily Dickinson's Bedroom and how you can help, please contact our development office at development@EmilyDickinsonMuseum.org or 413.542.5084.

 Restoration of the bedroom will include exact reproductions of Emily Dickinson’s writing table